Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Further details on the causal modelling framework

-We conclude by pointing out that while it does capture a variety of cyclic causal models, some functional equation models are known which do not satisfy d-sepration \cite{Neal2000}.
+We conclude by pointing out that while it does capture a variety of cyclic causal models, some functional equation models are known which do not satisfy d-separation \cite{Neal2000}.
 To capture these scenarios, the generalized notion of $\sigma$-separation can be used \cite{arxiv.1710.08775}.
 However, $\sigma$-separation is not the most general property either, and there are causal models known to violate $\sigma$-separation as well.
-An upcoming work \cite{Carla} proposes another graph separation property called $p$-separation that is valid for all fine-dimensional, possibly cyclic quantum causal models (and therefore for all finite and discrete variable classical causal models).
+Another work involving one of us proposes another graph separation property called $p$-separation that is valid for all finite-dimensional, possibly cyclic quantum causal models \cite{Ferradini2025quantum} (and therefore for all finite and discrete variable classical causal models \cite{Ferradini2025classical}).
 The extension of our results to these alternative graph separation properties is an interesting avenue for future work.